The KPMG Children's Books Ireland Awards

 Each year Children's Books Ireland assembles a panel of judges who have considerable expertise and interest in books for children.
-The panel operates independently of Children's Books Ireland and includes a reader aged 15+ as a Young Judge.
+The panel operates independently of Children's Books Ireland and includes two readers aged 15+ as Young Judges.
 Young readers from around the country take part in the Junior Juries' programme in order to decide the winner of the Junior Juries' Award.

 The judging panel reviews all eligible titles and examine them according to the criteria for the award.

 - Literary/artistic – an excellent children’s book is extremely well conceived, structured and written or illustrated (or both).

 - Respect – an excellent children's book appeals to an audience of children or young people, without patronising or exploiting that audience.

 - Engagement – an excellent children's book entertains and engages the sustained interest of its intended readers.